- One-time auditBaseline your AI citation share$1,500 – $5,000

 Measurement scope

-Tracking your citation share across ChatGPT, Perplexity, Gemini, and Google AI Overviews takes real tooling.
-We built Mention Layer to do it, so baseline tracking is included — but the number of engines and queries monitored still scopes the work.
+Tracking citation share across ChatGPT, Perplexity, Gemini and Google AI Overviews takes purpose-built tooling.
+Outrigger may support that work when it is included in scope, while the number of engines, prompts and competitors still determines the measurement load.

-We built our own AI-visibility platform to track citation share across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
-Its methodology powers the MentionLayer AI Visibility Index — a Q1 2026 study of 1,004 businesses that found 65.9% are effectively invisible in AI search.
-Baseline tracking is included in our engagements, so you always know whether the money moved the needle.
+Outrigger is a separate joint venture Joel co-founded with Andrew.
+It tracks citation share across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
+Its methodology powers the Outrigger AI Visibility Index: a Q1 2026 study of 1,004 businesses that found 65.9% are effectively invisible in AI search.

 Once the pricing makes sense, here's the work.